openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

-In this case if the `my-git-clone-task.yaml` file in the root directory is a task named `git-clone` it will be used instead of the `git-clone` on the remote pipeline that is coming from the Tekon Hub.
+In this case if the `my-git-clone-task.yaml` file in the root directory is a task named `git-clone` it will be used instead of the `git-clone` on the remote pipeline that is coming from the Tekton Hub.

 {{< hint info >}}
 Task overriding is only supported for tasks that are referenced by a `taskRef`